SeedSigner/independent_custody_guide/README.md

 <img src="https://github.com/SeedSigner/independent_custody_guide/blob/main/images/seedsigner_transcription_ui.png" width="750">
 </p>

-We offer a few user-printable formats for documenting seed phrases and SeedQRs in our repo’s “docs” folder (https://github.com/SeedSigner/seedsigner/tree/main/docs)
+Several user-printable options for documenting seed phrases and SeedQRs can be found in the official repo's “docs” folder (https://github.com/SeedSigner/seedsigner/tree/main/docs)

 Here is an example of a seed phrase and transcribed SeedQR using one of the forms available in the repo: